 For commercial and administrative courts, a general test for granting interim measures is that failure to do so will significantly hinder or make impossible the enforcement of a final decision or the effective protection of the claimant’s rights and interests.
 An additional ground for granting an interim measure by administrative court is prima facie evidence of an unlawful action or decision by the defendant and violation of the claimant’s rights and interests by the action or decision in question.
 The court can grant interim relief upon the application of the interested party or by its own motion.
 A court order on interim measures may be challenged on appeal.

-To our knowledge, there is no developed case law on this in Ukraine, as national courts are yet to review their first state aid cases.
-At the same time, they should be bound by the relevant jurisprudence of the CJEU, as well as relevant secondary legislation, frameworks, guidelines and other administrative acts in force in the European Union.
+To our knowledge, there is no case law on this in Ukraine, as only one state aid-related case is being reviewed by the national court.
+Moreover, this case relates to the judicial review of the AMC’s decision to recover allegedly incompatible aid.
+At the same time, under the Association Agreement, the Ukrainian courts should be bound by the relevant jurisprudence of the CJEU, as well as relevant secondary legislation, frameworks, guidelines and other administrative acts in force in the European Union.

 There are no specific conditions for competitors to obtain damages for the award of unlawful state aid.
 Commercial and administrative courts have their own general mechanisms of calculating damages, which are relatively similar.